ffund/tcp-ip-essentials/lab-fragment/datagram.md

 Re-run the `iperf3` client command, but modify the `-l` argument to increase the length of the payload by 10000 (e.g. to 20000).
 Repeat until the system refuses to send anything.
 (It will take fewer than 10 tries, increasing by 10000 each time.)

 **Lab report**: What is the maximum size of the `iperf3` UDP payload that the system can send, even when fragmentation is allowed?
 Explain this value in terms of the header sizes and the "length" header field.
-(Hint: imagine an interface with a very large MTU, so that there is no IP fragmentation, and the entire payload is sent in a single UDP datagram.
-How many bits are allocated for the "length" field in the IP header?
+(Hint: imagine an interface with a very large MTU, so that there is no IPv4 fragmentation, and the entire payload is sent in a single UDP datagram.
+How many bits are allocated for the "length" field in the IPv4 header?
 What is the maximum value that this field can hold?
 What limitation does this impose on underlying protocol layers?)

 ### Exercise - Application layer limit